About She Bop

 Classes and Workshops

 In addition to providing education to customers in the shop, She Bop offers monthly classes and workshops focusing on various topics related to sexuality.
-Previous class topics have included G-spot and female ejaculation, anal sex, sex after menopause, cunnilingus, SM 101, burlesque for beginners, intro to rough sex, holistic pelvic care and rope bondage.
-In addition to a rotation of local sexuality instructors, She Bop also brings in speakers from other parts of the country.
-These have included author and director Tristan Taormino, transsexual porn star and trans educator Buck Angel, author Amy Cooper and writer, blogger and gender educator Sinclair Sexsmith.
+Previous class topics have included the G-spot and female ejaculation, anal play, non-monogamy, sex after menopause, cunnilingus, BDSM 101, burlesque for beginners, erotica writing, rough sex, fellatio, holistic pelvic care, and many more.
+In addition to a rotation of local sexuality instructors such as M. Makael Newby and Annamarie Stockwell, She Bop also brings in speakers from other parts of the country.
+These have included author and director Tristan Taormino, legendary sexpert Susie Bright, G-spot pioneer Deborah Sundahl, and author and sex educator Ducky Doolittle.

-See our events page for this month's classes and events!
+See our events page for this month's classes and events, and visit our blog to browse previous classes!

 She Bop offers after-hours parties for bachelorette, birthdays, or just a night out with some friends.
 We will give you and your group a tour of our products, talk about how they work and how to make them work for you!
 Have the shop all to yourselves for some music, wine and fun times.